-A student is considered full-time in the MS/PHDS program if he or she takes a minimum of 12 credits per semester.
+A student is considered full-time in the MS/SG program if he or she takes a minimum of 12 credits per semester.

-NOTES: 1) International students are required to be registered for at least 12 credits during their second and third semesters.
-2) Request for a track change must be made before the start of a student's second semester.
-Tracks cannot be changed once the second semester has begun.
+International students are required to be registered for at least 12 credits during their second and third semesters.